UKHomeOffice/application-container-platform/developer-docs/dev_setup.md

 ## Quay access

 We use [quay](https://www.quay.io) for storing public docker images.
-Please login to quay with your Github account.
+Please login to quay with your Github account and create a password for your account (accounts created by signing in with Github don't have a password by default).
 You are not able to publish docker images to the UKHomeOffice organisation unless you request access to it.

 You can submit a request to be part of the UKHomeOffice organisation on quay by adding an issue to the Hosting Platform Bau project on Github [here](https://github.com/UKHomeOffice/hosting-platform-bau/issues).